oererenn/kwetter-microservices/README.md

 ## Description

 I created a microblogging and social networking service on which users post and interact with messages.
-It is going to be similar to Twitter.
+It is similar to Twitter.

 ## Used Tools and Technologies
 - **Project Management Tool:** [Jira](https://www.atlassian.com/software/jira)